scrabill/burger_finder/README.md

 # Burger Finder

-🍔 A CLI Ruby gem to help you find the best burger joints in your area 🍔
+A CLI application to help you find the best burger joints in the Baltimore area.
+Yum!

+🍔🍔🍔🍔🍔

+## About

+I like burgers.
+And I like to know where the best ones are in my area at all times.
+So, I build an application to do that.

+My blog post [CLI Have No Idea What I’m Doing: Planning (and Building) My First CLI Application](https://shannoncrabill.com/blog/cli-application-planning/) goes into detail on the steps I took to make this happen.

+***

-## Install
+## Installation

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/burger_finder`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-## Installation

 Add this line to your application's Gemfile: